RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

   * Adoption of a declarative, repeatable
-    `YAML2RPM build methodology <https://github.com/RCIC-UCI-Public/yaml2rpm>`_ designed by RCIC  that generates re-usable :term:`RPM` that can installed on any compatible CentOS system.
+    `YAML2RPM build methodology <https://github.com/RCIC-UCI-Public/yaml2rpm>`_ designed by RCIC  that generates reusable :term:`RPM` that can installed on any compatible CentOS system.
   * Nearly all installed software is packaged as an RPM with encoded dependencies.
     Exceptions generally fall around very large footprint software like the `Intel Compiler <https://software.intel.com/content/www/us/en/develop/tools/compilers.html>`_